KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/08/14

+- Fixes an issue where characters are unable to move after entering a specific area in the map "Exomyth" during the mission flow of Trailblaze Mission "Amphoreus" — "Time, Ferry Me Through Ages" and "Wanderer, Decipher the Waxen Imprints."
+Trailblazers who encounter this issue can immediately exit the challenge and re-enter the map to resolve it.

+- Fixes an issue where the game progress may become abnormal after repeatedly entering battle under certain circumstances.

+- Fixes an issue where the Achievements "Antique Scheme" and "Toward the New Ocean" cannot be claimed normally.
+Trailblazers who encounter this issue can re-login to the game to obtain these Achievements.

+- Fixes an issue where certain NPC models are placed abnormally in the "Warbling Shores" Styxia map.

+- Fixes an issue for certain iOS devices where the game's progress has a chance of becoming abnormal when loading certain scenes in the Trailblaze Continuance "Penocony" - "Fate/Return of Starry Sea."

 ■2025/08/13

 - Fixes an issue where some scenes may display abnormally when using certain Android devices.